+- Incredibly delicious.
 The flavors in this glorious tomato-based soup are unreal.
-But really, what takes this soup over-the-top, is the addition of the ricotta cheese.
+But really, what takes it to the next level, is the addition of the ricotta cheese.
 By adding plenty of ricotta, mozzarella and some freshly grated parmesan – the cheesy, melty, ooey, gooey and dreamy creamy factor is unabashedly amazing!

 Lasagna soup is super easy to make in just one pot!
-Zesty Italian sausage, plenty of tomatoes, noodles and lots of cheese come together for the most incredible soup!
+Zesty Italian sausage, plenty of tomatoes, noodles and lots of cheese come together for the most incredible meal!
 Here’s everything you’ll need:

 - Olive oil.
 For cooking down the onion and garlic.